amphiencode/amphiencode.github.io/Data.md

 ## Genome browser

-The european amphioxus genome assembly and annotation are available as a [UCSC track hub](https://genome.ucsc.edu/goldenPath/help/hgTrackHubHelp.html).
+The European amphioxus genome assembly and annotation are available as a [UCSC track hub](https://genome.ucsc.edu/goldenPath/help/hgTrackHubHelp.html).
 The assembly should be searchable using BLAT.
-The RNA-seq, ATAC-seq and Chip-seq available in the browser is not part of the bulk of genome data provided to the consortium and is a courtesy of JL Skarmeta's lab.
+The methylation tracks available in the browser are not part of the bulk of genome data provided to the consortium and is a courtesy of Ozren Bogdanovic and Ryan Lister.
 To enable access, you can either:

 - Use the [following UCSC session](http://genome-euro.ucsc.edu/cgi-bin/hgTracks?hgS_doOtherUser=submit&hgS_otherUserName=fmarletaz&hgS_otherUserSessionName=basic_braLan1) which includes gene models, RNAseq signal and methylation data.